arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/How-to-integrate-the-Arduino-IoT-with-IFTTT.md

 * An [IFTTT account](https://ifttt.com/)
 * A 'Thing' that you want to configure with IFTTT.

-> For a general overview of Arduino IoT Cloud, see [this page](https://www.arduino.cc/en/IoT/HomePage).
+> For a general overview of Arduino Cloud, see [this page](https://www.arduino.cc/en/IoT/HomePage).

 ## Creating an applet in IFTTT